CHEMICAL FREE INGREDIENTS

 Clary sage (Salvia sclarea Linn.) belongs to the family of Lamiaceae.

-The literature available on clary sage essential oil suggests its various therapeutic properties.
+The literature available on clary sage essential oil suggests it boasts various therapeutic properties.

-In recent studies, this oil is found to be very effective in controlling cortisol levels in women along with its antimicrobial activity.
+In recent studies, this oil is found to be very effective in controlling cortisol levels in women associated with weight problems & mood changes.